 What is covered in an 8-week bricklaying course?

-The Able Skills NVQ Level 2 Bricklaying Course will provide candidates with as much knowledge of bricklaying as possible, preparing them to complete their NVQ Level 2 assessment and ultimately be ready for building site employment.
+The Able Skills NVQ Level 2 Bricklaying Course will provide candidates with as much knowledge of bricklaying as possible, preparing them with a route to complete their NVQ Level 2 and ultimately be ready for building site employment.

 As well as the practical training and assessments, tutors will also ensure you have a full understanding of exactly what is needed to complete your NVQ portfolio.

-Over the 8-week period, you will be trained and assessed to achieve a C&G qualification.
+Over the 8 weeks, you will be trained and assessed to achieve a City & Guilds qualification.
 Importantly, your training has been designed by experienced time-served bricklayers to reflect the kind of tasks you’ll be carrying out when working in the field.

-Each component of the training has been included to ensure every candidate meets the requirements of NVQ assessments upon completion, these sections include:
+Each component of the training has been included to reflect reality and to ensure every candidate has a full understanding of what's needed to meet the requirements of NVQ assessments.

 What progression routes are available to bricklayers?

-Once you have completed your initial training, you’ll be in a position to be assessed in the workplace for your NVQ Level 2.
+Once you have completed your initial training, you’ll be in a position to work towards your NVQ level 2 and gain access to CSCS if you're planning on gaining site work as a bricklayer.

 Beyond this, you could go on to specialise in a particular type of bricklaying, such as heritage work or stonemasonry.